Bond University Medicine - detailed degree requirements and how Bond compares with other universities

 Bond's medical program is very elite - it's small and full fee paying.

 Bond University allocates 80% of the medical program to Year 12 school leavers (including those with partially completed degrees).
-Bond University, however, doesn't state how many places in total are available in the medical program.
+There are a total of 120 places available in the program.

-Fees to complete both the undergraduate and postgraduate components come to A$378,154.
+Fees to complete both the undergraduate and postgraduate components come to A$391,440.

 Bond's medical program is the shortest of all Australian medical programs

 Bond University is the shortest medical program in Australia (at 4 years and 8 months) - which is just as well when you think how many years students who've come through the Bond University graduate paths (given their previous Bachelor and Master/PhD degrees) have spent at university.

 If you happen to be accepted through any of the four Bond University graduate paths, you will have the downside of having to study a further bachelor degree (Bachelor of Medical Studies) in addition to the bachelor degree you would have previously undertaken, but at least you have the small upside, that as a graduate you're able to progress directly into the second year of the Bachelor of Medical Studies degree.

 International students are only able to apply through the graduate paths